microsoft/packer-hyperv/README.md

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 For an introduction to Packer, check out documentation at http://www.packer.io/intro/index.html.

-This is a Hyperv plugin for Packer.io to enable windows users to build custom images give an ISO.
+This is a Hyperv plugin for Packer.io to enable windows users to build custom images given an ISO.

 ISO's can be downloaded off technet or MSDN (if you have a subscription for the latter). http://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2012-r2